ruuda/blog/posts/the-yaml-document-from-hell.md

 date: 2023-01-02
 minutes: ?
 synopsis: As a data format, YAML is an extremely complicated and has many footguns.
 In this post I explain some of those pitfalls by means of an example.
-run-in: For a data format, YAML is extremely complicated.
+run-in: For a data format
 ---

-For a data format, YAML is extremely complicated.
+For a data format, yaml is extremely complicated.
 It aims to be a more human-friendly alternative to json, but in striving for that it introduces so much complexity, that I would argue it achieves the opposite result.
 Yaml is full of footguns and its friendliness is deceptive.
-In this post I want to explain this through an example.
+In this post I want to demonstrate this through an example.

 Yaml is really, really complex
 ------------------------------